Print this article Print this article | Read this article in: | IT| ES| PT |

 Photo credit: Mac Doctors

 What is more, it's not really a problem which kind of hardware or operating system you have.
-Most of the video conferencing tools are in fact web-based.
+Most of the video conferencing services available are in fact web-based.
 You don't have to install anything on your hard-disk, and be free to use any computer you run into.
-Some video conferencing tools even work on Windows Mobile-based phones or iPhones.
+Some video conferencing services even work on mobile phones without a glitch.

-To select which video conferencing tool is the one for you, I have here selected some basic criteria for each one of the two main groups (one-to-one and multi-party solutions), and prepared two comparative tables so that you can easily evaluate what you need.
+To select which one of the video conferencing services is the best for your needs, I have here selected some basic criteria for each one of the two main groups (one-to-one and multi-party solutions), and prepared two comparative tables so that you can easily evaluate what you need.

 Here the criteria: